ethanzitting/mosey-podcast/README.md

 Welcome!
 This is my code for a craft site I build for a client's podcast website.

 The backend is a LAMP server running on a digital ocean droplet.

 The frontend is just HTML/CSS/JS with modules from NPM.
 I use webpack to process files.

+The current purpose of this README is to roughly document my build steps for this project.
+I intend to revisit this process and flesh out the README into a full-blown tutorial on how to do this yourself.
+I will probably do a youtube video as well.

 My installation steps: